-- I consider that any commercial fishing displaced from the new area of coastal permit U140825 could occur in other areas. - There are commercial closures or restrictions in other parts of SA017, the relevant QMAs or FMA7 (including various species, method, time period, fishing gear, or a combination of these criteria) 20.
-However, I consider alternative areas in Port Ligar, other parts of SA017 and the relevant QMAs or FMA7 could absorb any commercial fishing displaced from the new coastal permit area because: - the same methods as those possibly used at the new coastal permit area could be used elsewhere in Port Ligar, most other parts of SA017, and in other areas in the relevant QMAs or FMA7; - the species potentially targeted by commercial fishers within the new coastal permit area are typically found over mud substrate which is common throughout the rest of Port Ligar and elsewhere in SA017 and the relevant QMAs or FMA7; and - fishing would be excluded from a small area. - I recognise areas of authorised aquaculture space have reduced the availability of other commercial fishing areas over time.
-As noted, there are around 110 ha of authorised aquaculture space in Port Ligar.
+- I consider that any commercial fishing displaced from the new area of coastal permit U141009 could occur in other areas. - There are commercial closures or restrictions in other parts of SA017, the relevant QMAs or FMA7 (including various species, method, time period, fishing gear, or a combination of these criteria).
+However, I consider alternative areas in Crail Bay, other parts of SA017 and the relevant QMAs or FMA7 could absorb any commercial fishing displaced from the new coastal permit area because: - the same methods as those possibly used at the new coastal permit area could be used elsewhere in Crail Bay, most other parts of SA017, and in other areas in the relevant QMAs or FMA7; - the species potentially targeted by commercial fishers within the new coastal permit area are typically found over mud substrate which is common throughout the rest of Crail Bay and elsewhere in SA017 and the relevant QMAs or FMA7; and - the area excluded to commercial fishing would be relatively small. - I recognise areas of authorised aquaculture space have reduced the availability of other commercial fishing areas over time.
+As noted, there are around 200 ha of authorised aquaculture space in Crail Bay.
 In SA017 there are approximately 3,400 ha of marine farms that make up more than 30% of the 10,200 ha of aquaculture in FMA7.
 The cumulative effect of the existing aquaculture is considered further below.